robertomanfreda/rmorphing/level_1/LEVEL_1.md

 ## step_0 --> 0_videocapture.py

-Execute the python script named '0_videocapture.py' to open a windows in videocapture mode.
+Execute the python script named '0_videocapture.py' to open a window in videocapture mode.
 The output should be something similar:

 ![](resources/1_0.png?raw=true)